Panthera-Framework/panthera/README.md

 panthera
 ========

-Simple web framework written in PHP, designed to be simple as possible, modular and easy to use.
-Inspired by Wordpress.
+Our project bet on simplicity, we don't want to have complicated interfaces, data models - we are creating everything in KISS rule.
+Of course, we have data models but they are more easier to understand than data models in other frameworks.

+Panthera is built on a monolithic kernel, all core elements ale built-in, we don't store every class in a single file.
+Performance and and fexibility is very important - there are serval mechanisms making Panthera based application ready to use in big environments.

 Our Team
 =======
 - Damian Kęska - co-founder, main programmer, translator, website maintainer
 - Mateusz Warzyński - co-founder, programmer, translator, website maintainer
-- Ricky Reed - main graphics designer, author of project's logo
-- The-Error - graphics designer, giving us helpful tips about project design
+- The-Error - main graphics designer, giving us helpful tips about project design
 - Dawid Niedźwiedzki - tester

 Notice